System Design Space

 First Vite release

-Vite launches as a Vue dev server with a core bet on native ESM and near-instant local feedback.
+Vite launches as a Vue dev server with a bet on native ESM modules and fast local validation.

 2021